 User research and industry data showed that while users were moving rapidly to mobile searches — whether done on the town or on the couch — they still wanted thorough answers.

 “The new challenge became ‘how do we make the whole site experience more accessible on smaller screens’?
 Enter responsive web design, and all of the ensuing revolutions to make content fully fluid through interface design.”

-All standard Forge and Smith web design projects have been responsive since 2011.
-We’ve observed that most small and medium B2B businesses still prefer responsive web design, as data shows that significant portions of their audiences are searching and accessing their sites on desktops.
+All Forge and Smith web design projects have been responsive since 2011.
+We’ve observed that most small and medium B2B companies still prefer responsive web design, as data shows that significant portions of their audiences are searching and accessing their sites on desktops.